 By the end of this module, you should be able to:

 - Recognize the relationship between sexual colonization and contemporary struggles faced by some Indigenous people in the realm of sexuality.

-- Define the terms sovereign erotic and Indigenous eco-erotics.
+- Explain terms such as Two Spirit, Indigiqueer, and Indigenous eco-erotics.

-- Describe what it means to decolonize sexuality and to say that sexuality is structured.
+- Discuss what it means to decolonize sexuality.